PaulConyngham/jekyll-now/about.md

 permalink: /about/
 ---

+### TLDR version

 Hi i'm Paul, Machine Learning Engineer at Wattblock, StarAi project lead & founder of the Sydney Machine Learning group.

 My current focus is on applying Deep Learning to Building Strata metering data to determine what building services are present.

-In my spare time I am actively performing research in the field of Deep Reinforcement Learning
+In my spare time I actively performing research in the field of Deep Reinforcement Learning for the StarAi project & also am the lead organizer of the Sydney Machine Learning group, the largest community of machine learning practiter

-This page contains a brief summary of all of my work in the Machine Learning field.
-If you would like to know more, read on:
+This page contains a brief summary of all of my work in the field of Machine Learning since I got started back in 2009.
+If you would like to know more- read on:

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me